laupski/bored/README.md

 - [x] Change notifications with system sound alerts
 - [x] Automatic tracking of work item revisions

+## TODO

+- [ ] Redesign TUI to be more streamlined and intuitive
+- [ ] Add VHS tape files for terminal recordings and integrate into CI
+- [ ] Implement mocked config/keychain tests for improved coverage
+- [ ] Create CLI wrapper for `azdo/client.go` to enable scripting and automation

 ## License

 [Apache 2.0](./LICENSE)